Home | Research | Research Groups | Althoff

 is Professor of Cyber Physical Systems at TU Munich.

 His research interests lie in systems whose computations are closely connected with their physical behavior.
 Referred to as cyber-physical systems, these systems require an integrated approach applying methods from computer science and engineering.
 Examples of such systems are autonomous vehicles, smart grids, intelligent production systems and medical robotics.
-Stefan Bauer's research primarily focuses on formal methods for guaranteeing safety and correct operation as well as the model-based design of cyber-physical systems.
+Matthias Althoff’s research primarily focuses on formal methods for guaranteeing safety and correct operation as well as the model-based design of cyber-physical systems.

 Team members @MCML